-Dwarf bottlebrush or little John bottlebrush is an exceptionally beautiful small shrub that requires very little from its owner.
+Dwarf bottlebrush is an exceptionally beautiful small shrub that blooms nearly all year and requires very little from its owner.
 Here’s everything you need to know about planting and taking care of this desert-adapted Australian native.

-Dwarf bottlebrush, unsurprisingly, is a compact, mounding version of the parent plant.
+Dwarf bottlebrush, also called Little John bottlebrush, is a compact, mounding version of the parent plant.
 Its blue-green leaves contrast beautifully against its bright red flowers.
-This tidy, slow-growing, evergreen shrub blooms most of the year.
+This tidy, slow-growing evergreen shrub blooms most of the year.

-Dwarf bottlebrush or little John bottlebrush (Callistemon viminalis ‘Little John’) is a cultivar of the Australian native tree bottlebrush (Callistemon viminalis).
+Dwarf bottlebrush (Callistemon viminalis ‘Little John’) is a cultivar of the Australian native tree bottlebrush (Callistemon viminalis).
 All bottlebrushes get their name from the cylindrical, brush-like flower spike.

 Dwarf bottlebrush is a low-maintenance plant.
 It’s happy in either full or part sun.
 Once established, it needs minimal irrigation.
 It requires almost no pruning and produces no obvious litter.